Senryoku/SenBoy/README.md

 ````
 ## Usage

-Note: You will need GB (CGB) Bios in data/bios.bin (data/gbc_bios.bin) for SenBoy to run normally (You can skip bios by adding option -b in command line, but some things might break (Notably palettes of GameBoy games in GameBoy Color mode)).

 **SenBoy still lacks a proper GUI**.

 Pass a rom path via the command line to run it :